Martinacarretta/synthesisII/README.md

     - [joint](joint.py)

 ## Validation Overview:
-1. filter_vis_images.py: Filters images to include only the visual ones for annotating full days for Baby 47.
+1. [filter_vis_images](VALIDATION_SEPSIS/filter_vis_images.py): Filters images to include only the visual ones for annotating full days for Baby 47.

-2. keypoints.ipynb: Used for annotating keypoints in thermal images.
+2. [keypoints.ipynb](VALIDATION_SEPSIS/keypoints.ipynb): Used for annotating keypoints in thermal images.

-3. keypoints.ipynb: Also used for annotating keypoints in visual images.
+3. [keypoints.ipynb](VALIDATION_SEPSIS/keypoints.ipynb): Also used for annotating keypoints in visual images.

-4. plots_VIS: Adapted code for visualizing time series plots of the visual images.
+4. [plots_VIS](VALIDATION_SEPSIS/plots_VIS.py): Adapted code for visualizing time series plots of the visual images.

-5. temperatures_keypoints_complete.py: Maps the temperatures of the annotated keypoints in the images.
+5. [temperatures_keypoints_complete.py](VALIDATION_SEPSIS/temperatures_keypoints_complete.py): Maps the temperatures of the annotated keypoints in the images.

-6. temperatures_keypoints_val.py: Attempts to map temperatures of the annotated keypoints in the thermal images, but only works when all five keypoints are annotated.
+6. [temperatures_keypoints_val.py](VALIDATION_SEPSIS/temperatures_keypoints_val.py): Attempts to map temperatures of the annotated keypoints in the thermal images, but only works when all five keypoints are annotated.

-7. visualize_annotations.py: Displays annotations from three different annotators to allow visual comparison.
+7. [visualize_annotations.py](VALIDATION_SEPSIS/visualize_annotations.py): Displays annotations from three different annotators to allow visual comparison.

 ## Tools and libraries: